Welcome to

 A rugged Lake District landscape where nature restoration works alongside hill farming, to benefit wildlife, water and people.

-Wild Haweswater is a partnership between the RSPB and United Utilities, in the beautiful eastern Lake District National Park.
+Wild Haweswater is a landscape restoration partnership between the RSPB and landowner United Utilities, in the beautiful eastern Lake District National Park.

 RSPB and United Utilities logos